 Inclement Weather, Delay and Cancellation

 The safety and wellbeing of all Bearathon participants is the top priority of the Bearathon organizers.
-You may check here for the latest information about how severe weather or public health alerts are affecting the Bearathon.
-To receive updates, we encourage you to follow us on Twitter, Instagram and Facebook.
+You may check the Bearathon homepage for the latest information about how severe weather or public health alerts are affecting the Bearathon.
+To receive updates, we encourage you to follow us on X, Instagram and Facebook.

 There may be times when we feel it is unsafe to proceed with the race.
 While we recognize the aspirations and commitment of those who have entered the race, we will make decisions about the race based on the participation population as a whole.
 Each runner should make his/her own personal decisions about the race conditions and determine if he/she is comfortable with the weather and course conditions in regard to his/her desire to participate.